lm862003/codex/README.md

    the map interface.

 Click on the map to fetch population data for the selected location.

+The application creates a `cache.db` SQLite database in the project directory to store query results.
+You can delete this file at any time to clear the cache.

 This is only a starting point.
 You can extend it with additional endpoints for other years, overlay more datasets, and build a richer frontend.